 I build using wire mesh and hydrocal then cover with epoxy and ammo.
 Each piece is built from the paws or hooves up, is hollow and unique.

 Through my work, I aspire to create whimsical animated creatures using gesture and ‘movement’ to capture a presence I feel animals possess.
 The bullet sculptures are an attempt to reveal the animal’s beauty and grace as well as the atrocities perpetrated against them.
 Paradoxically, the surface created with thousands of bullets on each figure cloaks the animal in a golden glowing skin that brings to mind mythological beings or armored warriors.

-Originally from Chicago and currently living and working in Athens, GA, her work has shown and been reviewed extensively nationally since 1986.
-Engel's work is held in numerous important private collections, as well as institutions including Children’s Healthcare of Scottish Rite in Atlanta, The Arthur Blank Family Foundation, the Detroit Zoo, the Disney Corporation and the President’s Collection of the University of Georgia.
-Engel's work has also been presented and received with overwhelming response at numerous important international art fairs, including Pulse Miami, Art Chicago, and ART(212) NY.
+Originally from Chicago Engel moved to Athens, GA in 1993.
+Her work has shown and been reviewed nationally since 1986 in galleries, art fairs and museums.
+Engel's work is held in private collections as well as institutions including Children’s Healthcare of Scottish Rite in Atlanta, The Arthur Blank Family Foundation, the Detroit Zoo, the Disney Corporation the President’s Collection of the University of Georgia and the United States Embassy, Rome, Italy.
 Museum exhibitions include Macon Museum of Arts & Sciences, Macon, GA, Museum of Contemporary Art, Atlanta, GA, Huntsville Museum of Art, Huntsville, AL, Asheville Museum of Art, Asheville, NC, and Fine Arts Museum of the South, Mobile, AL.